Kapasamark/Kapenta/README.md

-# Katapa
+# Kapenta
-This application is made to monitor my garden.
+This application is made to monitor my sardines.